hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 - Set or remove workspace permissions for any team (workspace admins only)
 - Delete workspace (workspace admins only)

-See [All Workspace Permissions][] above for details about specific permissions.
+See [General Workspace Permissions][] above for details about specific permissions.

 ### Fixed Permission Sets